NukelordPvP/Brownpack/README.md

 - mods | access issues

 ### List of Files that cannot be Symlink
+- command_history.txt | not needed
+- knownkeys.txt | not needed
+- options.txt | not recommended if you want to for example lower render distance on alt only

 ## XaeroPlus
 For more useful tools and information, visit the [XaeroPlus GitHub](https://github.com/rfresh2/XaeroPlus).